The-Known-Galaxy/archives/jedi/persons_of_interest/darnell_reggs/darnell_reggs.md

 # Introduction

 PREFACE

-ìYou canít shake me this time, buckethead!î - Darnell Reggs
+‚ÄúYou can‚Äôt shake me this time, buckethead!‚Äù - Darnell Reggs

 This lesser known pilot served the Rebel Alliance religiously during the Galactic Civil War.
 He had immense skill with his class Y-wing starfighter, and notably served under Admiral Krane during the Imdaar escort.